dlira2/Nutanix-tools-for-AHV/README.md

 0) NIACtool v2.4 Latest (Windows),
      Purpose: 100% GUI interface for windows.

-Check release for download older version:
+Check release for download old versions:

 1) NUTANIX_TOOLS_FOR_AHV_v1.7.9.py,
      Purpose: Run from terminal windows or lisnux having the interpreter and python modules installed.
 This version requests